Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 The corrective approach is simple: adjust internal pads to balance snugness without pinching, retighten or loosen the retention ring if available, and re-run the movement test.

 If adjustments can't produce a stable fit, consider a different model or size; certified helmet fitters at pro shops can compare internal liner thicknesses and recommend CSA/HECC certified options.
-Regular helmet checks are essential after impacts, as foam compression can change fit over time.

 Why Is Adjusting the Chin Strap Correctly Crucial for Helmet Safety?